-David performed at theatres across Canada from the Vancouver Playhouse, the Manitoba Theatre Centre, the Stratford and Shaw Festivals, the Confederation Centre in Charlottetown, to the Ship’s Company in Parrsboro and Theatre Antigonish in Nova Scotia.
+David performed at theatres across Canada from the Vancouver Playhouse, the Manitoba Theatre Centre, the Stratford and Shaw Festivals, and the Confederation Centre in Charlottetown, to the Ship’s Company in Parrsboro and Theatre Antigonish in Nova Scotia.

-For forty three years he made Halifax his home with his wife Karine, and was tireless in his efforts to support fellow and aspiring actors.
+For forty-three years he made Halifax his home with his wife Karine and was tireless in his efforts to support fellow and aspiring actors.
 He was an active and contributing member of ACTRA, Equity, the Canada Council and the Performing Arts Lodges of Canada.
 In 2003 David received the Robert Merritt Achievement Award for his contributions to theatre in Nova Scotia.

-David’s granddaughters, Cate and Claire Fleming are accomplished young performers.
+David’s granddaughters, Cate and Claire Fleming are accomplished, young performers.
 Both are dancers and skaters.
 They live in Boston.

 Deborah Allen, a member of Performing Arts Lodge Halifax, wrote a tribute to David on the PAL website, titled “In Memory of David Renton.”